reallyhyped/BasedNFound/README.md

 Setup:
 cd into front end

     npm install

+You will need Docker Desktop open in order to run the following commands.
 Docker:

     docker compose up --build

-If first run, need to set up the db table:
+If first run, need to set up the db table on a new terminal while docker is running:

     docker exec -it basednfound-backend-1 bash
     alembic upgrade head